GGyul-E/qilingframework.github.io/index.md

 ---
 <h1>Why Do We Need Qiling Framework</h1>
 The insecurity of smart Internet-connected or so-called “IoT” devices has become more concerning than ever.
-The existence of malware exploiting vulnerable, often poorly secured and configured Internet-facing devices has been known for many years.
+The existence of malware exploiting vulnerabilities, often poorly secured and configured Internet-facing devices has been known for many years.
 Hardware vendors and the entire security industry are struggling to fight the adversaries while trying to build better and safer products.
 Unfortunately, IoT threats and malware analysis remain the two biggest challenges in the security industry.

 Modern IoT threats and malware are moving towards various platforms and CPU architecture.
 Reverse engineers are struggling to cope and understand different operating systems and CPU architecture.
 Besides, lack of updated tools makes the situation worse.
 Current available tools are nowhere near to catch up with the speed of fast-growing security threat.